Table of Contents

-Gutenberg project is a name of the new state-of-the-art WordPress editing experience.
+Gutenberg project is the name of the new state-of-the-art WordPress editing experience.
 Sooner or later, you’ll give Gutenberg a try, while WordPress developers will need to adapt their products to it.

 A new block-based editor is not official yet, but some prior compatibility themes and plugins testing are a great way to check how smooth the integration can be, even without developing custom Gutenberg blocks or making any theme adjustments.

-We decided to go through some testing with one of the top used MotoPress plugins – WordPress Hotel Booking.
-We have not created any custom Gutenblocks for the Hotel Booking plugin yet, but decided to check how it would operate for people who use / want to start using Gutenberg holistically on their websites.
+We decided to go through some testing with one of the top-used MotoPress plugins – WordPress Hotel Booking.
+We decided to check how it would operate for people who use/want to start using Gutenberg holistically on their websites.

 So far, your WordPress theme is responsible for the content layout, therefore, it can render the content of the Hotel Booking plugin in, let’s say, not the way you want, but the way designers and developers of your theme have decided.
 Whether